Holistic nursing: The holistic philosophy: theory and ethics

 Holistic nursing is based on the fundamental theories of nursing, such as the works of Florence Nightingale and Jean Watson as well as alternative theories of world connectedness, wholeness, and healing.
-Hohistic nurses respect the patient as the decision-maker throughout the continuum of care.
+Holistic nurses respect the patient as the decision-maker throughout the continuum of care.
 The holistic nurse and patient relationship is based on a partnership in which the holistic nurse engages the patient in treatment options and healthcare choices.
 The holistic nurse seeks to establish a professional and ethical relationship with the patient in order to preserve the patient's sense of dignity, wholesomeness, and inner worth.

 Theories of holistic nursing

 The goal for holistic nursing is in the definition of holistic where it is to treat the patient in whole not just physically.
 Various nursing theories have helped on viewing the importance holistic nursing.
 These theories may differ on the views of holistic nursing care but have common goal which is to treat the patient in whole body and mind.
-One of the theories is The Intersystem Model, explaining that individuals are holistic being therefore their illness are interacted and adapted them as a whole not just physically.
+One of the theories is The Intersystem Model, explaining that individuals are holistic beings; therefore, their illnesses are interacted and adapted to them as a whole not just physically.
 Also as health can be a different value to individuals which ranges constantly from well-being to disease.
-For example, despite their chronic condition the patient is satisfied with the changed healthy life for their living.
-In holistic nursing knowing the theory does not mean that this will be implanted in doing in real life practice many nurses are not able to apply the theory in real life.
+For example, despite their chronic condition, the patient is satisfied with the changed healthy life for their living.
+In holistic nursing, knowing the theory does not mean that this will be implanted in doing.
+In real life practice, many nurses are not able to apply the theory.